azorya/KafkaNotes/README.md

     alex@ubuntus1:~/test$ ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning

 We can manually adjust an offset using *--reset-offsets* option.
-Since it is a danager opearation we have two modes aka two options: *--dry-run* to check what the outcome would be (below) and *--execute* to perform a real action.
+Since it is a danager operation we have two modes aka two options: *--dry-run* to check what the outcome would be (below) and *--execute* to perform a real action.

 Let us adjust our offsets on the partion 1 (T2:1) where we have two records with the keys *three* & *fore*.
-First let us have a look:
+First let us have a look with --dry-run:

     alex@ubuntus1:~/test$ ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --group G2 --reset-offsets --topic T2:1 --to-offset 1 --dry-run

     GROUP                          TOPIC                          PARTITION  NEW-OFFSET
     G2                             T2                             1          1

-And then do it.
+And then do it with --execute.

     alex@ubuntus1:~/test$ ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --group G2 --reset-offsets --topic T2:1 --to-offset 1 --execute

     GROUP                          TOPIC                          PARTITION  NEW-OFFSET
     G2                             T2                             1          1

-If we run our consumer again
+We run our consumer again

     alex@ubuntus1:~/test$ ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning
     Forth Record
-As expected we got the last record (fore:Forth Record)
+and as expected we got the last record.
+The key of that recod is *fore*, the value is *Forth Record*.